get-salt-AI/SaltAI-Web-Docs/docs/deploy-to-api.md

 ### Supported value types

-- RAW Types: Strings, Integers, Float, Boolean
+- `RAW`: Strings, Integers, Float, Boolean
-- Reference Types: URLs
+- `Reference`: URLs
-- Asset: Base64 Image / Video Data
+- `Asset`: Base64 Image / Video Data

 ## Receiving a response via webhook

 As workflow run time can vary from seconds to minutes, the output will not be available immediately.
-To retrieve the final result, please provide a callback URL webhook for us to call when the results are ready.
+To retrieve the final result, make sure to provide a `<CALLBACK URL>` webhook in the request body for us to call when the results are ready.

 ### Example response